All paintings are acylic on panel, with a satin varnish finish.

 Click on image for more information:

-My paintings contain a realism embellished by affect.
-By constant observation, I strive to understand its magnetism and elements, eternally changing and yet forever the same.
+By constant observation, I strive to understand the Oceans magnetism and elements, eternally changing and yet forever the same.
 I pay close attention to a saturated strand of purple or turquoise radiating from a wave's trough, or the rosy glow of sun against crest, so luminous it could be lit from within.
 Those fleeting traits impress only on memory.
 I paint the Ocean as the mind understands it – not a precise recording nor the rendering of an impressionist's flourish, but something between the two.

 I build my work around those singular details, focusing on a solitary swell or a rolling curl as it ripples toward the shore.
 I get close to the surface, so close that the foreground flattens out, skewing the viewer's perspective, nearly abstracting the subject.
 My depictions are purely of water, without land, sky or scale, one is lost, consumed, ensnared.